jlestrohan/AlineV/UART_Com_Protocol.md

     -   - [0xmsb][0xlsb]
     -   32 bits (4 bytes) SHA256 of the json encoded document to avoid any corruption.
     -   [0xnn][0xnn][0xnn][0xnn]
+    -   timeout expected by the sending unit for the acknowledgement.
+This int16 (2 bytes) is included so the receiving unit knows how much time it has been given within which he must respond to the sending unit.
+Past this timeout, the receiver unit should respond with a "packet timeout error" special message
+    -   - [0xmsb][0xlsb]
     -   termination pattern that indicates the end of the constructed packet
     -   - [0xEE][0xEF][0xEE]

+    Example of a final constructed packet would be:
+    [0xFE][0xFF][0xFE][ID][datatype1]datatype2][binary serialized json][SIZEmsb][SIZElsb][SHA256_1][SHA256_2]
+[SHA256_3][SHA256_4][timeout][0xEE][0xEF][0xEE]

+#### Protocol Handshaking
+Any received packet should be acknowledged by the receiving unit as follows:

+    -   3 start bytes pattern that indicate the start of a packet.
+This is the trigger telling the UART on the other side that a packet is incoming
+    - -[0xFE][0xFF][0xFE]
+    -   ID byte identifying the emitting unit
+    -   - [0xnn]
+    -   16 bits encoded special command ID (ACK = 30300) or (ERR = 31311) that will identify the type of response
+    - - [0xmsb][0xlsb]
+    -   at this point the receiving parser should expect to receive a 32 bits (4 bytes) encoded SHA256 of the previous message to identify what message the acknowledgement/error relates to.
+    -   - [0xnn][0xnn][0xnn][0xnn]
+    termination pattern that indicates the end of the constructed packet
+    -   - [0xEE][0xEF][0xEE]

+    Once the acknowledgement has been received the sending unit may trash any trace of the sent message (or handle it the way it suits it best) or handle the error.